brianz/blog/content/post/dark-art-of-vpc-networking.md

 0.0.0.0/0     | igw-794bb61d

-One important thing to note here is that any resource in a public subnet can reach external resourced _provided they have a public ip address_.
+One important thing to note here is that any resource in a public subnet can reach external resourced _provided they have a public IP address_.
 This is noted right alongside the [docs referenced above](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Subnets.html#vpc-subnet-basics):

 > If you want your instance in a public subnet to communicate with the internet over IPv4, it must have